Mick Jenkins “Truffles”

 Ravyn Lanae “4 Leaf Clover”

-His award-winning short film 4 Corners is a film that examines gun violence in his hometown.
-4 Corners won the Audience Award at the Chicago International Film Festival and the Best Short Film at the DC International Film Festival, while also winning the Short Film Grand Jury Prize at the MIFF, among others.
+His award-winning short film 4 Corners examines gun violence employing a direct and observational visual language that becomes increasingly participatory as the film unfolds.
+The film won the Audience Award at the Chicago International Film Festival and the Best Short Film at the DC International Film Festival, while also winning the Short Film Grand Jury Prize at the MIFF, among others.
 4 Corners made its online premiere on Directors Library.

-More recently, Muir directed a powerful film for AdCouncil and R/GA’s ‘Love Has No Labels’ campaign with The George Floyd Memorial Foundation, featuring George Floyd’s sister, as part of a collection of films that showcase how acts of love can drive inclusion and justice.
-The films premiered at the Cannes Lions, and Muir’s seven minute version of the film “The Gentle Giant” was released on Hulu.
+Muir directed a powerful film for AdCouncil and R/GA’s ‘Love Has No Labels’ campaign with The George Floyd Memorial Foundation, featuring George Floyd’s sister.
+The films premiered at Cannes Lions and Muir’s seven minute version of the film “The Gentle Giant” was released on Hulu, winning two Cannes Lions awards, as well as being recognized by Ad Age, ADC Awards, AICP, among others.

 Andre Muir has won and been nominated for numerous awards including AICP Awards, 1.4 Awards, and Booooooom TV’s Best Short of the Year, to name a few.
 Andre was also part of the SHOOT New Directors Showcase and shots Black Directors Showcase.
 Most recently, Andre was selected as a recipient of the Sundance Institute’s inaugural Uprise Grant Fund for his screenplay The Predicament, a satire of America’s prison-industrial-complex.
 He was also selected as one of the Sundance Institute’s annual Screenwriters Intensive fellows.